I Know What You Did Last Summer: Critical response

 TV Guide's Maitland McDonagh awarded the movie two out of five stars, noting: "Screenwriter Kevin Williamson takes a step backward and writes the kind of movie Scream mocks.
 You can see him now, soaking up videos of Friday the 13th and Halloween—not to mention the lesser likes of He Knows You're Alone, Terror Train and My Bloody Valentine—and saying, 'I can do that!'
 And boy, does he ever."

-Critic James Berardinelli credited both IKWYDLS and Scream with igniting a new boom of slasher films, adding: "There is one minor aspect of the plot that elevates I Know What You Did Last Summer above the level of a typical '80s slasher flick -- it has an interesting subtext.
+Critic James Berardinelli credited both I Know What You Did Last Summer and Scream with igniting a new boom of slasher films, adding: "There is one minor aspect of the plot that elevates I Know What You Did Last Summer above the level of a typical '80s slasher flick -- it has an interesting subtext.
 I'm referring to the way the lives and friendships of these four individuals crumble in the wake of their accident.
 Guilt, confusion and doubt build in them until they can no longer stand to be with each other or look at themselves in the mirror.
 Sadly, this potentially-fascinating element of the movie is dismissed quickly to facilitate a higher body count.
 And, as I said before, a few extra deaths can only make a slasher movie better, right?"

 Movie historian Leonard Maltin gave the film 2 out of a possible 4 stars; he described it as "...Too routine to succeed overall...Despite being based on a young-adult novel, this is absolutely not for kids.
 Still, it's a classic compared to the sequel."

 Motion picture scholar Adam Rockoff notes in his book Going to Pieces: The Rise and Fall of the Slasher Film, 1978–1986 that, at the time of its release, many critics branded I Know What You Did Last Summer as an imitation of Scream.
 However, he contends that it is a "much different film", despite both screenplays being penned by the same writer:

-Lois Duncan, the author of the original novel, heavily criticized the film adaptation; she stated in a 2002 interview she was "appalled" that her story was turned into a slasher film.
+Lois Duncan, the author of the original novel, heavily criticized the film adaptation; she stated in a 2002 interview she was "appalled" her story was turned into a slasher film.